loop

 Lisp loop macro, although intentionally much smaller in scope.
 The

-bindings or conditionals.
-A binding is a sequence of three values
+either bindings or conditionals.
+A binding is a sequence of three

-that define something to loop over.
-They are formatted like:
+values that define something to loop over.
+Bindings are written in

 binding :verb object/expression

 set of keywords, and `object` is any expression.
-The available verbs
+Each subsequent

-* :iterate -- repeatedly evaluate and bind to the expression while it
+* `:iterate` -- repeatedly evaluate and bind to the expression

 tuple with a start and end value, and an optional positive step.